Knamer95/Moonart/README.md

 >    Header set Access-Control-Allow-Origin: *
 >\</IfModule\>

+_**Note: I changed it so now the httpd.conf part is not needed anymore.
+The way it works now is by allowing apache on your firewall (Control Panel => Windows Defender Firewall => Allow an app to go through Windows Defender => Allow another app => Search for apache (in my case, C://wamp64/bin/apache/apache2.4.37/bin/httpd.exe)._

+_I modified the nelmio\_cors.yaml (moonart/api-rest-symfony/config/packages) file to allow origin and headers from * (this is for a developer environment, don't do this in production)._

+_After that, I allowed my network to access the REST API (since that's where the CORS issue happens), adding the line 'Require ip 192.168.1.0' in httpd-vhosts.conf (attached in moonart/misc, you can copy paste it)._

+_Then if you want to have access to the server from every device in your network, go to 'moonart/moonart-angular/src/app/services', and add your private IP (mine is commented, it should look like that).
+There can only be one url, so comment the other one._

+_Once all this is done, you can run the Angular server with 'ng serve --host 192.168.1.x --live-reload false', being that your private IP, and you will be able to access to MoonArt from every device in your network!_

+_Since your virtual host may only be on one of your devices, you can access to MoonArt from 192.168.1.x:4200 from everywhere.
+Note that you can't access with moonart.io if you run the project in a host, and vice-versa_

+\-\-\-

 9) Import the database queries from moonDB.sql (located at the root of the project).
 I used MySQL Workbench.
 The credentials are: